A tale of three murderers

 Taken together, this resulted in a tariff of 27 years.

-Co-accused Nicholas Kutner, 48, was jailed for a total of 13 years after he was found guilty of perverting the course of justice by concealing Ms Waugh's death.40 years
+Co-accused Nicholas Kutner, 48, was jailed for a total of 13 years after he was found guilty of perverting the course of justice by concealing Ms Waugh's death.

 Mr Justice Flaux described the killings committed by Anxiang Du as "horrific".